suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-uri {#suit-parameter-uri}

-A URI from which to fetch a resource.
+A URI from which to fetch a resource, encoded as a text string.
+CBOR Tag 32 is not used because the meaning of the text string is unambiguous in this context.

 #### suit-parameter-source-component {#suit-parameter-source-component}

-This parameter sets the source component to be used with either [suit-directive-copy](#suit-directive-copy) or with [suit-directive-swap](#suit-directive-swap).
+This parameter sets the source component to be used with either suit-directive-copy ({{suit-directive-copy}}) or with suit-directive-swap ({{suit-directive-swap}}).
 The current Component, as set by suit-directive-set-component-index defines the destination, and suit-parameter-source-component defines the source.

 #### suit-parameter-run-args {#suit-parameter-run-args}

-This parameter contains an encoded set of arguments for [suit-directive-run](#suit-directive-run).
+This parameter contains an encoded set of arguments for suit-directive-run ({{suit-directive-run}}).
 The arguments MUST be provided as an implementation-defined bstr.

 #### suit-parameter-minimum-battery

 This parameter sets the minimum battery level in mWh.
 This parameter is encoded as a positive integer.
-Used with [suit-condition-minimum-battery](#suit-condition-minimum-battery).
+Used with suit-condition-minimum-battery ({{suit-condition-minimum-battery}}).

 #### suit-parameter-update-priority

 This parameter sets the priority of the update.
 This parameter is encoded as an integer.
-It is used along with [suit-condition-update-authorized](suit-condition-update-authorized) to ask an application for permission to initiate an update.
+It is used along with suit-condition-update-authorized ({{suit-condition-update-authorized}}) to ask an application for permission to initiate an update.
 This does not constitute a privilege inversion because an explicit request for authorization has been provided by the Update Authority in the form of the suit-condition-update-authorized command.

 Applications MAY define their own meanings for the update priority.
 For example, critical reliability & vulnerability fixes MAY be given negative numbers, while bug fixes MAY be given small positive numbers, and feature additions MAY be given larger positive numbers, which allows an application to make an informed decision about whether and when to allow an update to proceed.

 #### suit-parameter-version {#suit-parameter-version}

 Indicates allowable versions for the specified component.
 Allowable versions can be specified, either with a list or with range matching.
-This parameter is compared with version asserted by the current component when [suit-condition-version](#suit-condition-version) is invoked.
+This parameter is compared with version asserted by the current component when suit-condition-version ({{suit-condition-version}}) is invoked.
 The current component may assert the current version in many ways, including storage in a parameter storage database, in a metadata object, or in a known location within the component itself.

 The component version can be compared as: